circleci/circleci-docs/jekyll/_cci2/custom-images.md

 If you have any questions, head over to our [community forum](https://discuss.circleci.com/) for support from us and other users.

-## Detailed custom dockerfile example for ruby
+## Detailed custom Dockerfile example for Ruby

 This section demonstrates how to build a Ruby container to use on CircleCI 2.0. **Note:** This section assumes you have already used docker login locally.